stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 across the years I realise how unreal it seems; and sometimes half wonder if old Dr. Fenton was not right when he charged it all to my excited imagination.
-I recall that he listened with great kindness and patience when I told him, but afterward gave me a nerve-powder and arranged for the half-year&rsquo;s vacation on which I departed the next week.
+I recall that he listened with great kindness and patience when I told him, but afterward gave me a nerve-powder and arranged for the half-year's vacation on which I departed the next week.
 That fateful night I was wildly agitated and perturbed, for despite the excellent care he had received, Joe Slater was unmistakably dying.
 Perhaps it was his mountain freedom that he missed, or perhaps the turmoil in his brain had grown too acute for his rather sluggish physique; but at all events the flame